mandyedi/coding-challenge-engine/README.md

 ### Data input and output
 The engine is communicating via stdin and stdout.
-In Solution::SolutionSourceCode() stdin an stdout are redirected so its behavior is equivalent to most of the challenge websites.
+In Solution::SolutionSourceCode() stdin and stdout are redirected so its behavior is equivalent to most of the challenge websites.

 ### Test file structure:
 ```